wooma/hello-world/README.md

 # hello-world
-We ara here to projects with.
+We are here to projects with.
 Thank you to join us.